Nightfall-MCPE/NightfallProtocols/README.md

 ### Contribution

-We welcome contributions to NightfallProtocols!
+We welcome contributions to MultiVersion!
 Whether you're fixing a bug, proposing new features, or improving documentation, your contributions is valuable to us.

 ### Huge thanks to

 - [Flonja](https://github.com/Flonja) for bearing with me over the months and helping with previous attempts as well as his [multiversion](https://github.com/Flonja/multiversion)
 - [glance](https://github.com/glancist) for the help with un-seen item translation (crafting data and creative content packets)
 - [jack](https://github.com/didntpot) for the help with compression for 1.20.50
+- [nicholass003](https://github.com/nicholass003) for maintaining this plugin when I was unable to.

 And contributors who have worked on this project by making issues and pull requests!